BehrazFS/FLA/README.md

-final project of Theory of Languages and Automata class
+final project of Theory of Languages and Automata cource